simpledevio/simpledev-css-utilities/README.md

 ## Build command

-If you would like to create a custom build, use the following command to run the included bash script that combines all of the files in the `css` folder.
+If you would like to create a custom build, download the repo and use the following command to run the included bash script that combines all of the files in the `css` folder.
 You can comment out or delete any files you don't want from the script.

 ```
 bash combine_css.sh